 4) I rely on automatic formatting in my text editor to keep the code neat.

 5) Most importantly, I structure my grammar so that I can dictate continuously, instead of having to stop and start after every keyword or symbol.
-This is the hardest part of my setup, because there are many trade-offs between supporting continuous commands and keeping performance high, which I will cover in another post.
+This is the hardest part of my setup, because there are many trade-offs between supporting continuous commands and keeping performance high, which I cover in a later post.

 If you follow these basic techniques, the biggest problem that remains is misrecognized words.
 You can avoid this in your own code by preferring easily recognized identifiers, but it’s much harder when working with someone else’s code or library.
 I find that the best way to combat this issue is to use Dragon’s built-in Vocabulary Editor.
 The moment you find yourself spelling out a word, stop right away and add this word to the Vocabulary Editor.
 If the problem is a variable or function with multiple misrecognized words, add the whole phrase to your vocabulary.
 For example, if you regularly use a class named SimDataManager, add “sim data manager” to your vocabulary and then you can type it in any style using the prefix commands.